 While the rest of Europe was frantically building in the Gothic style, Venice invented its own version.
 Adapting its aesthetics from the styles of both Western and Middle Eastern architecture.
 Unlike Germany and France’s pointed arches’ framing windows, the Venetian Gothic style added three-loved Moorish flourishes to the arches.
 You can see this in many grand houses, including the famous Ca’ d’Oro palazzo turned museum on the Grand Canal.

 The canals in Venice

 The canals are to Venice what streets are to other cities.
 As a place built on water, the canals play an important part of Venetian life.
-Not only are they a practical means of moving people and goods across the city, they are also a great way to see the city.
+Not only are they a practical means of moving people and goods across the city, but they are also a great way to see the city.